swxben/NSIShim/README.md

 - the existing `RELEASE` file contains normal versions only
 - have a `RELEASE.rc` file to satisfy users on an RC channel
 - have a `RELEASE.nightly` file hooked up to a CI server for users that want bleeding edge updates

+### Release notes

+I don't want to mess around with embedding release notes in the EXE or using NuGet or anything else.
+Probably the easiest way would be to use a naming convention to link release notes to a release.
+So for `MyCoolApp-1.0.0.exe` it could look for `MyCoolApp-1.0.0.txt`.